xeaone/rust-ssmtp/README.md

 </ol>

 \* Note: These instructions assume a Ubuntu machine and the use of a gmail account.
-You can yous any smtp ready email account.
+You can use any smtp compatible email account.

 <h2>Step One</h2>